sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 1013: SUPPORTDESK\Jason (SidTypeUser)
 ```

-Great - so we got the workgroup: SUPPORTDESK and a bunch of other users we can try.
+Great - so I got the workgroup: SUPPORTDESK and a bunch of other users I can try.
 Lets update our credential table:

 |Username|Password|
 |:---:|:---:|